 I’m frequently asked about how to choose the right supplement, which brands to trust and how to know if you’re getting enough (or too much) of a good thing.
 It’s an important question, as not all supplements are created equal.
+For example, if you were to buy kratom strains on the internet, you’d be surprised to know that there are more than 5 types of them, each unique in their composition.
 Here are few guidelines to get you started:

 1. Choose capsules over tablets.
 Capsules are easier to digest than tablets, and you will likely absorb more of whatever you are taking.
 Capsules are also often available in vegetarian friendly forms (vs. gelatin) making them suitable for vegans.
 Find out here now about absolutely amazing results of taking capsules.